-Prerequisite: Successful completion of Graphic Design.
+Prerequisite: Successful completion of Graphic Design with a suggested earned final grade of B or above.

 In this full-year course, students will increase their knowledge of the Adobe Creative Suite and develop their ability to communicate visually.
 Students will expand on their ability to conceptualize and create original visual content and solutions.
 Brand awareness and brand recognition will be a main focus.
 Students will work with various types of advertising design and understand components within the advertising realm.
 This includes publications, packaging, websites, and other marketing materials, both in print and digital format.
 Students will increase their knowledge of commercial printing operations and techniques.